Child Support: What is it and How is it Calculated?

 Child Support – payment for the support of the children of divorced or separated parents while the children are minors or as otherwise legally required

-For more in depth information on child support and how it is calculated, visit a professional attorney in the field of divorce law.
+For more in-depth information on child support and how it is calculated, consult with a professional attorney in the field of divorce law.